AyoubKhotbi/Football-Data-Analysis/README.md

 Wyscout-based functions help you define how a football team can score during a match.
 They are not fully working, you can only find about 80% of the goals in a season and goals may not be categorized right.

-The idea is to split up these kind of goals in 10 categories:
+The idea is to split up these kinds of goals INTO:

 1. Penalty shot ---> Find every penalty goal